alex1162/video-systems/README.md

 This is a brief manual on how we have performed each task of the practice and the steps to follow to prove its functionality.

-**1. Download Docker for command line or for Desktop and install it.**

 To do this practice we will use FastAPI.
 We start by installing fastapi following the steps from its website.
 We do so by running the command:

 *> pip install fastapi*